Meet our Administrators and Academic Departments

 Department of Educational Foundations & Leadership

-Amy Olson (Ph.D., Educational Psychology, University of Arizona, 2014) is the Associate Dean for Teacher Education and an associate professor of Educational Psychology and Classroom Assessment in the Department of Educational Foundations and Leadership at Duquesne University.
+Amy Olson (Ph.D., Educational Psychology, University of Arizona, 2014) is the Associate Dean for Administration and an associate professor of Educational Psychology and Classroom Assessment in the Department of Educational Foundations and Leadership at Duquesne University.
 Her research is primarily focused on the ways in which student, teacher, and principal self-beliefs and beliefs about academic content influence instruction and assessment decisions.
 Although much of her work has taken place in mathematics classrooms, she is also interested in issues of equity more broadly.
 Her teaching focuses on supporting future teachers to create engaging learning environments in which learning is made visible to both students and teachers.

 There are three academic departments within the School of Education: the Department of Educational Foundations & Leadership (DEFL), the Department of Instruction & Leadership in Education (DILE), and the Department of Counseling, Psychology, & Special Education (DCPSE).
 Each of our programs, both at the undergraduate and graduate level, are housed under one of these unique departments.